moderndatacompany/dataos.info/docs/interfaces/metis/navigating_metis_ui_how_to_guide.md

 This information is shown on the Metis UI for your dataset.

-On the data asset information page, you will see the following fingerprinting data for your dataset.
+On the DataOS entity detailspage, you will see the following fingerprinting data for your dataset.

 1. Column names for which fingerprinting is performed.
 2. Label showing the labels identified in the data.
 These labels are defined as system labels or according to business value.